-In fact, it would not surprise me if 75% of the guys walking the halls of a bathhouse had HIV.
-Some of these men know they are HIV Positive and are on disability insurance.
-Because a disability check barely covers the essentials in life, going to any place to mix and mingle with other gay men is expensive.
-So many positive men on LTD (long-term disability) go to the baths during the noon hour, when most baths have a reduced rate.
-The rates vary from sauna to sauna, but at my bathhouse, $4.00 is the special price during lunch.
-At that rate men who are on disability can escape from their problems, albeit temporarily, for 6 hours.
-They can cruise, enjoy some eye candy, and get laid like everyone else.
-Being on disability might sound like a great permanent vacation, but trust me, it gets boring after awhile.
-For your whole life, you had either school or a career as the center of your universe.
-Then you qualify for disability and that huge weight lifts off your shoulders.
-Soon you realize that the world is passing you by.
-With friends at work, men on disability really have to find things to occupy their time during the day.
-As a result, the baths become part of their daily life, to have some structure.
-The beginning or end of every month is when you find most men on LTD at the baths.
+At that rate, men on disability can escape from their problems, albeit temporarily, for 6 hours.
+They can cruise, enjoy eye candy, and get laid like everyone else.
+Being on disability might sound like a fabulous permanent vacation, but it gets boring.
+You had school or a career as the center of your universe for your whole life.
+You test positive for HIV, and while most men can go on to live their everyday lives, some cannot.
+Either they cannot find employment or become susceptible to a recurring illness connected to their HIV status.
+Either way, they qualify for disability, and a huge weight lifts off their shoulders.
+But soon, these men realize the world is passing them by.
+With friends at work, men on disability have to find things to occupy their time during the day.
+As a result, the baths become a part of their daily life to have some structure.
+Most men on disability go to the baths at the beginning or end of every month.
 That is when their check comes in the mail.

 However, the rest of the men going to the baths might not even know their status.
-Everyone knows that HIV infections are going up at an alarming rate, especially among young people.
-These days many gay men get HIV by accident (condom breaking), or by slipping up (not thinking in the heat of the moment).
-But so many young gay men are being lax in their safe sex practices.
-When I was in junior high school fifteen years ago, we were bombarded with safe sex and AIDS literature.
-But once my generation reached our twenties and became aware of our sexuality, coming-out as a gay man can be a period of great upheaval.
+Health issues are not at the top of the list for most gay men.
+So many men don’t even go for a yearly check-up.
+However, HIV infections are increasing alarmingly, especially among young men.
+In the past, many gay men got HIV by accident (condom breaking) or by slipping up (not thinking in the heat of the moment).
+In junior high school decades ago, there was a bombardment of safe sex and AIDS literature.
+That is not happening now.
+As a result, so many young gay men are lax in their safe sex practices.
+Coming out as a gay man can be a period of great upheaval.
 Already suffering from low self-esteem, we want to fit in and find a companion.
-On that search, it may reduce motivation for safe sex as a gay man might do anything to satisfy a potential lover ('I just want you to show me how much you love me.').
+On that search, it may reduce motivation for safe sex as a gay man might do anything to satisfy a potential boyfriend.
 Age is another factor.
 Many young gay men perceive AIDS as a disease of older men.
-As a result, men age twenty or thirty have not had many dealing with end stage AIDS patients, or even people living with HIV.
+As a result, men ages twenty or thirty have not had many dealing with end-stage AIDS patients or even people living with HIV.

-To their credit, North American bathhouses have continued to promote and educate their clientele about safe sex, HIV and AIDS.
-Go to any bathhouse in America and this is what you will see: AIDS and safe sex posters on the walls; Condoms and lube readily available at the front desk and in the lounge area, free of charge; Porn films where condoms are being used all of the time; There is even an area in the baths that has AIDS education pamphlets and materials.
-As well, volunteer health care workers visits the baths every month or so to educate the community at large.
-This is a great way to directly reach out and educate gay men about their sexual practices.
-From anonymous AIDS and STD testing (right there at the baths!) to discussions about safe sex, the health care workers are there not to preach, or be judgmental, but to educate.
-This is all in an attempt to continue to promote safe sex to the younger generation at the baths.
+There is even an area with AIDS education pamphlets and materials at the baths.
+Volunteer healthcare workers visit the baths every month to educate the community.
+It is a great way to reach out directly and educate gay men about their sexual practices.
+From anonymous AIDS and STD testing (right there at the baths!) to discussions about safe sex, the healthcare workers are there not to preach or be judgmental but to educate.
+It attempts to promote safe sex to the younger generation at the baths.